simeononsecurity/Shodan_PS/Get-ShodanAPIInfo/README.md

 While PowerShell only saves history for the current session, if you are worried about your api key being exposed you can go into your [shodan account](https://account.shodan.io/) and hit the reset API key to take care of this.

-In step 2 you changed your PowerShell execution policy in a way that would let potentialy malicious PowerShell scripts to execute.
+In step 2 you changed your PowerShell execution policy in a way that would let potentially malicious PowerShell scripts to execute.
 Run the following command to set the policy back to the default of Restricted and enter y to select that Yes you want to change the policy.
 ```
 PS C:\Users\exampleuser\Documents\GitHub\Shodan_PS> Set-ExecutionPolicy Restricted